-Daniel Le Guen-Schmidt Assistant Human Resources Director and Employee Deputy Title IX Coordinator (763) 488-2406 daniel.leguen-schmidt@hennepintech.edu
+Marybeth Christensen-Jones Vice President of Human Resources Employee Deputy Title IX Coordinator (763) 488-2525

+Marybeth.Christenson-jones@hennepintech.edu

-Brooklyn Park Campus Room C120 Eden Prairie Campus Room F157
+Brooklyn Park Campus Room C124 Eden Prairie Campus Room C130

 Reports may also be made to either Hennepin Technical College Public Safety office by calling, writing, going online or coming into the office to report in person if the victim so desires.
 Hennepin Technical College will provide resources, on campus, off campus or both, to include medical, health, to persons who have been victims of sexual assault, domestic violence, dating violence, or stalking.
 The procedures set forth below are intended to afford a prompt response to charges of sexual assault, domestic or dating violence, and stalking, to maintain confidentiality and fairness consistent with applicable legal requirements, and to impose appropriate sanctions on violators of this policy.